sharib-vision/alembic-kit/people.md

   - Adam Bailey, Translational Gastroenterology Unit, John Radcliffe Hospital, Oxford, UK

   - Stefano Realdon, Istituto Oncologico Veneto, IOV-IRCCS, Padova, Italy

+***Notes:** *1) Please note that that committee for each challenge can be different.
+We encourage diverse participations*

+*2) If you have a team who want to launch an endoscopy challenge through our intiative, please do let us know.*